 Rosslyn Junior High: Counseling, mentoring and extra-curricular activities.

-SCERDO: Somali Canadian Education and Rural Development Organization promotes community development through various programs.
+Somali-Canadian Education and Rural Development Organization: Promotes community development through various programs.

 School of Hope: Assists the education of children who have been removed from school.